ChristopherAndrewTopalian/CATopalian_JavaScript_True_AI_Robotics/src/md/motion/true_ai_robot_motion_a.md

 ---

-If you want, I can sketch you a **“central brain” diagram** showing how sensors, AI, and movement commands flow in a real-time loop so it’s clear where `requestAnimationFrame` vs fixed timestep fits in.
-That’d make it easier to design.
+Image a **“central brain”** of sensors, AI, and movement commands flowing in a real-time loop

+`requestAnimationFrame` vs fixed timestep

 ---